glidejs/docs/setup.md

 new Glide('.glide').mount()
 ```

 Need a few selected modules?
 Import and mount only needed components.
-In pair with bundle's [tree-sheaking](//webpack.js.org/guides/tree-shaking/) it's a great way to reduce a total weight of the script!
+In pair with a bundler's [tree-shaking](//webpack.js.org/guides/tree-shaking/) it's a great way to reduce the total weight your code!

 > Notice that we are using here a path to the modular build.
 Go back to [explanation]() section to learn more.